tangrams/tangram-docs/pages/Lights-Overview.md

     ambient: .3
     diffuse: 1.
     specular: .2
     ```
 [ ![](images/ex-pointlight-01.png) ](http://tangrams.github.io/tangram-docs/?lights/ex-pointlight-01.yaml)

-- *Ground space* is the same as camera space, but the height of the light is specified relative to the ground:
+- In *ground space*, the position is relative to the point on the ground in the center of the current view:

     ```yaml
     type: point